He may be just 5-11, but Poona Ford is standing tall in the middle of the Seahawks defense

 “I caught it and I started to run,’’ he said.
 “I knew it was dead but I thought I’d have a little fun.’’

-Ford’s almost 100-yard run weaving through the traffic — no one was actually trying to tackle him — was a light moment breaking up the drudgery of camp.
+Ford’s almost 100-yard run weaving through the traffic — no one actually was trying to tackle him — was a light moment breaking up the drudgery of camp.
 Carroll laughed later that it reminded him that Ford had been a fullback in high school.

 More pivotal is how he has played the rest of training camp, working throughout as the starting nose guard, counted on to help provide stability up the middle with tackle Jarran Reed suspended for the first six games of the season.